-The Venerable Bede CE Academy has appointed from the Senior Leadership Team (SLT) Mr R Goodman to be our Designated Safeguarding Lead.
-This person has the overall responsibility for safeguarding and child protection and has the appropriate status, authority and training to undertake such a role and is able to provide advice and support to other staff on child welfare, safeguarding and child protection matters.
+The Venerable Bede CE Academy has appointed from our SLT, Jason Exley (Deputy Headteacher) to be the Designated Safeguarding Lead.
+This person has the overall responsibility for safeguarding and child protection, a role which carries a significant level of responsibility.
+The Designated Safeguarding Lead has the appropriate status and authority within the Academy to carry out the duties of the post and is given the additional time, funding, training, resources and support needed to carry out the role effectively.
+The Designated Safeguarding Lead will also provide advice and support to other staff on child welfare, safeguarding and child protection matters.
 This person is able to take part in strategy discussions and inter agency meetings and to support other trained staff to do so as well as contribute to the assessment of children.
-The Designated Safeguarding Lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns (KCSIE 2021).
+The Designated Safeguarding Lead (and any Deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns (KCSIE 2023).